Frequently Asked Questions

 A: No. If you received confirmation from us that we have your team’s entry form and entry fee, then your team may begin hunting at 12:00 PM on Saturday.
-We do not send a confirmation for entries received at Field & Streams.
+If you registered at Field & Streams or The Outdoorsman, you will not receive a confirmation.
 There is no “Reading of the Rules” or anything like that.

 Q: My team has already registered, but I need to add/remove team members.

 A: If you need to make changes to your team members, they MUST be submitted in writing to email@example.com.
 You can use the Contact Us form to submit changes as well.
 It will send us an email when you submit the form.
 You must include the current team members names, and the names of those which you will be substituting.
 All changes must be received before 12:00 PM on the Saturday of the contest.

 Q: Do I need a trappers license to hunt in this contest?

 A: No. The State of Texas only requires a trappers license to SELL fur-bearing animals.
 You can view all state laws pertaining to fur-bearing animals here.

 Q: Do I need to have my hunters education card with me to hunt in this contest?

 A: You may now print a copy of your certification.
 Most game wardens will accept the HE# printed on your license.
 You can also take a screenshot of your card on that website so you’ll always have it with you.
 Failure to carry proof of certification or deferral while hunting is a Class C, Parks and Wildlife Code Misdemeanor which is punishable by a fine not less than $25 nor more than $500.
 If you receive a ticket from a Game Warden for any hunting-related offense during this contest, your entire team will be disqualified.
 Not having your hunter education qualifies as a hunting-related offense.
 Don’t cost your team money for something so easy to complete.